MobilePayDev/MobilePayDev.github.io/docs/subscriptions/one-off-payments.md

 # One-off Payments

-There are 3 flows a customer can pay for a product or a service with One-Off payments.
+There are 2 flows a customer can pay for a product or a service with One-Off payments.
 You are able to:

 * [Flow 1](#flow-1--one-off-payment-with-a-new-agreement): Create a new Agreement with an initial One-Off Payment.
-* [Flow 2](#flow-2---one-off-payment-on-an-existing-agreement): Customer can initiate and request arbitrary One-Off Payment payments on their existing Agreement.
-* [Flow 3](#flow-3---one-off-with-auto-reserve): Merchants can send a One-Off payment, which MobilePay will attempt to automatically reserve, without the user’s confirmation
+* [Flow 2](#flow-2---one-off-with-auto-reserve): Merchants can send a One-Off payment, which MobilePay will attempt to automatically reserve, without the user’s confirmation

 Note: One-off payments are charged when the customer manually swipes accept or `auto_reserve` field was set to **true** when a one-off payment was requested.